EriLie/1dv610-WS1-group5/README.md

+# Rövarspråk
+The goal of the program is to translate an input text to Rövarspråk.
+It is a new language where every consonant will be followed by an "o" and then by the same consonant again: ('b' -> 'bob').

 # TODO:
-# The foundation is set.
-Thought is to have a string array with the corresponding letter, so that when something is entered, it will loop through the letters and put in the corresponding string ('b' -> 'bob').
-We opted to have a view php file that handles what is seen.
-A bit more work but makes it easier to overview or change the other parts.

-# Issues:
-- Input with uppercase characters doesn't work.
+- Fix input that contains uppercase characters.
+- Add more comments.